 The Journey is the Destination

-To nurture engagement, IACT offers comprehensive programs before and after students travel to Israel.
-With value-oriented pillars — Jewish learning, Israel engagement, and community service — IACT creates student connections and builds campus communities.
+To nurture engagement, IACT creates student connections and builds campus communities through value-oriented pillars — Jewish learning, Israel engagement, and community service.

-IACT coordinators are responsible for inspiring and deepening participation before students experience Israel.
-They organize orientation sessions, events, and one-on-one meetings for each potential participant.
+IACT coordinators inspire and deepen Jewish life before students experience Israel.
+They organize orientation sessions, empower student leadership to plan events, teach Jewish and Israel learning cohorts, and have one-on-one conversations for each potential participant.

-IACT coordinators increase Jewish involvement on campus by maintaining regular, one-on-one contact with Birthright alumni and planning programs that involve Jewish learning, Israel education, and community service.
-They also develop individual Jewish and Israel involvement plans for each student, promote opportunities for students to return to Israel, integrate alumni into the existing Jewish and Israel organizations on campus, and so much more.
+IACT coordinators develop individual Jewish and Israel engagement plans for each student, promote opportunities for students to return to Israel, integrate alumni into the existing Jewish and Israel organizations on campus, and inspire student leadership to create new initiatives.

 A Direct Pathway